va-kiet/Voice-Assistant-wake-word-detection-model/README.md

 NOTE: the test response will just randomly play audio file in demo_voice/terminator (Terminator's voice), which was downloaded from https://www.soundboard.com/sb/Pappa

-*** This is a modified copy from a part of [Micheal Nguyen's AI Voice Assistant](https://github.com/LearnedVector/A-Hackers-AI-Voice-Assistant), license included.
+*** This is a modified copy from a part of [Michael Nguyen's AI Voice Assistant](https://github.com/LearnedVector/A-Hackers-AI-Voice-Assistant), license included.
+## Training result